OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-05.md

 ## Ephesians 5:31

-“For this reason a man will leave his father and mother and be joined to his wife, and the two will become one flesh.”
+“For this reason a man will leave his father and mother and be united with his wife, and the two will become one flesh.”

 ## Ephesians 5:32